All Episodes

 And folks, get this.

-Muki's boys, the Mahdi Army have packed it in.
+The Mahdi army have packed it in.

 From the Wall Street Journal, good news out of Iraq is becoming almost a daily event.

-In just the past week, we learned that U.S. combat fatalities, five, dropped in July to a low for the war, that key leaders of Al-Qaeda in Iraq have fled to the Pakistani hinterland.
+In just the past week, we learned that U.S. combat fatalities, five, dropped in July to a low for the war, that key leaders of al-Qaeda in Iraq have fled to the Pakistani hinterland.

-Troop deployments will soon be cut to twelve months from 15, and that Washington and Baghdad are close to concluding a status of forces agreement.
+And that Washington and Baghdad are close to concluding a status of forces agreement.

 It also marks a major setback for Iran, which had used the Mahdi army as one of its primary vehicles for extending its influence in Iraq.